Miss America 2023: Preliminary awards

+Other awards

 Contestants

-All 51 titleholders have been crowned.
+A total of 51 titleholders competed.

 Controversy and criticism

 In an effort to move away from its central focus as a beauty contest, the M.A.
 Organization removed the bathing suit competition and distanced itself from sexist roots of the past in 2018.
 Critics allege that the competition still objectifies participants and women generally, with one journalist arguing that "these females, beautiful or otherwise, need not continue being judged on and selected for their appearance (according to many women [and to some men], whether or not they monitor Miss America contests or may be Miss Americas themselves."
 Likewise, the clothes worn by some Miss Americas, particularly since 1983, are scrutinized for promoting objectification.